utox39/new-project-cli/README.md

 ## Description

-Create a new project from the terminal
+Create a new project from the terminal.

+This tool will help you create a minimal structure for your new project.

 You can create new: